infretis/infretis/examples/gromacs/puckering/README.md

 ## This is a work-in-progress exercise/ tutorial for a molecular modeling class.
+TO DO
+* plot 2d order parameter space

+# Motivation
+See previous exercises.
+Something something rare events, path sampling simulations, ∞RETIS soft-ware, ...,

+# Goals
-In this exercise, we will study the first barrier of the [ring flip](https://en.wikipedia.org/wiki/Ring_flip) transition in a 6-ring based system of your choosing.
+The main goal of this exercise is to give you hands-on experience in performing a path simulation of a rare event and analyzing the results.
+We will study the first barrier of the [ring flip](https://en.wikipedia.org/wiki/Ring_flip) transition in a 6-ring-based system of your choosing.
+A side quest is that you should be able to define your own system and learn how to generate the necessary force field files.
+During exercises 1 and 4 you learned to use Avogadro and GROMACS, and this will come in handy during this exercise.

 ![](https://github.com/infretis/infretis/blob/molmod_exercise5/examples/gromacs/puckering/puckering.gif)

-### Installing required packages
+# Step 0: Installing the required packages
-Install mamba if you do not allready have conda
+We first need to install the required programs to run this exercise.
+This includes a program that generates the parameters of a modern force field ([OpenFF 2.1](https://openforcefield.org/](https://openforcefield.org/force-fields/force-fields/))) for your molecule , and the ∞RETIS software developed at the theoretical chemistry group at NTNU.

+Install mamba (if you don't already have conda installed).
+Click the copy button on the command below and paste it into a terminal, and then do what is asked in the output on your screen.
 ```bash
 curl -L -O "https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-$(uname)-$(uname -m).sh"
 bash Miniforge3-$(uname)-$(uname -m).sh
 ```
-Now close and reopen the terminal, and you should see "(base)" in the lower left of your terminal.
-Then install the required packages to run this exercise
+Now close the terminal.

+You should see "(base)" in the lower left of your terminal window after reopening if everything went successfully.

+Then install the required packages to run this exercise.
+Again, do what is asked of you in the output.
 ```bash
 mamba create --name molmod python==3.11 openff-toolkit-base ambertools rdkit pydantic
 mamba activate molmod